 - They have more than two covered containers

 - Any container has a maximum storage volume greater than 100 gallons

 If your system meets either of these conditions then you need to register your system online.
 This is a free registration that requires your name, address, and the total volume of containers.

-There are many different options depending on your roof, how much water you want to
+A few different options exist depending on your roof, how much water you want to capture,

-capture, and how much you want to spend on the project.
-Consult with a local landscaper,
+and how much you want to spend on the project.
+Consult with a local landscaper, home

-home improvement store, or search the internet.
-There are many options that can create
+improvement store, or search the internet.
+With all of the options you can create

 a system that is perfect for your needs.

 Rain barrels do need periodic maintenance to clean them out, prevent mosquitoes, and to store them in the winter to prevent them from freezing.
 We recommend systems with diverters from the downspouts which make for easy maintenance.